 While “Lets get small” was probably the genius comedian Steve Martin’s greatest routine, getting small didn’t work out so well for the Chrysler Corporation’s new full sized cars of 1962.
 It was funny, though in a different sort of way.
 Like watching a multibillion dollar car company slip on a banana peel.

 It all started on a pleasant spring Sunday in 1960.
-As the story goes, while attending a Sunday garden party, new Chrysler President William C. Newberg overheard then Chevrolet boss, Ed Cole, talking to a companion about a downsized Chevy being developed for a 1962 introduction.
+As the story goes, while attending a garden party, new Chrysler President William C. Newberg overheard then Chevrolet boss, Ed Cole, talking to a companion about a downsized Chevy being developed for 1962.
 This was alarming news for Newberg, who was in his first few weeks on the job.
-He was already worried because the economy had not yet recovered from the 1958 recession, and the big, swoopy and freshly redesigned cars had not been well received in the marketplace.
-AMC’s irrepressible leader, George Romney, who was all over the media claiming that the age of the “Detroit Dinosaur” was at an end.
+He was already worried because the economy had not yet recovered from the 1958 recession, and the big, swoopy, freshly redesigned 1960 Plymouths were not being embraced in the marketplace.
+At the same time, AMC’s irrepressible leader, George Romney, was all over the media claiming that the age of the “Detroit Dinosaur” was at an end.
 His AMC lineup of nearly exclusively smaller cars was nipping at Plymouth’s heels for the number three spot on the sales charts.
-All the while industry commentators were suggesting that the consumer’s tilt toward frugality was permanent.
-On top of all this, rumors were circulating of a smaller Ford also due out in ’62.
+All the while industry commentators were suggesting that the consumer’s tilt toward frugality might be permanent.
+Seeming to confirm this thinking were rumors circulating of a smaller Ford also due out in ’62.
 And now, word of a smaller Chevy?

-Fearing that the rest of the market was zigging small, as Chrysler zagged big, Newberg could perhaps be forgiven arriving at Chrysler headquarters Monday morning in a panic.
+Fearing that the rest of the market was zigging small, while Chrysler kept zagging big, Newberg could perhaps be forgiven arriving at Chrysler headquarters Monday morning in a panic.

 At that time Exner and his team were at work on an all-new full sized line for 1962.
 It would be a departure from his past themes.
 The prominent tail fins were gone, replaced with tucked wings swept strait back like a raptor in full dive.
 The proportions of the car were also swept back, emphasizing a long hood and short rear deck.
 Originating from prominent headlamps, another pair of tucked wings flowed gracefully into the doors, lending further preeminence to the long wide hood.
 Between these subtle but elegant style lines was a sleek cabin section featuring side windows that were nearly flush with the doors, like the body of a jetliner.
 While this is common design practice today, in the early 60’s it was revolutionary.
 Exner had sought this ‘fuselage’ look for years and it was made possible by a special curved side glass developed by supplier PPG.
 Ex referred to the new look as “Swept Wing,” and it might well have turned around his and Chrysler’s ailing fortunes.